bzigterman/bzigterman.github.io/projects/weather.md

 - 78°
 - Clear
 - 62% humidity
-- 4 mph wind
+- 3 mph wind
-- 36% cloud cover
+- 35% cloud cover
 - 51 AQI 🟨
 - 2.74 inches of rain in the past 24 hours
+- 0.07 inches of rain expected in the next 48 hours

 The current weather is posted regularly on Mastodon <a rel="me" href="https://mastodon.social/@ChampaignWeather">@ChampaignWeather@mastodon.social</a>